open-AIMS/docker-example/README.md

 ## Acknowledgements

-We would like to thank [Dr Daniel Falster](https://danielfalster.com/) for providing us with a [great example](https://github.com/dfalster/Westoby_2012_JTB_sapwood_model) on how to implement this reproducibility framework.
+We would like to thank Drs [Daniel Falster](https://danielfalster.com/) and [Saras Windecker](https://www.smwindecker.com/) for providing us with a [great example](https://github.com/dfalster/Westoby_2012_JTB_sapwood_model) on how to implement this reproducibility framework.
 Also, we thank the [rocker](https://github.com/rocker-org/rocker-versioned) and [Binder](http://mybinder.org) teams